 OT by hearing the commandments of God were they enlightened, therefore : they were enlightened by doing them: for it is written, Not the hearers of the law are just before God, but the doers of the law shall be justified.
 Let any therefore who wisheth to understand what is heard: hasten to fulfil in works what he hath already been able to understand.
-Behold the Lord was not known when he was speaking: but he vouchsafed to be known when he was being fed.
+Behold the Lord was not recognized when he was speaking: but he deigned to be recognized when he was being fed.
 Love hospitality therefore, dearly beloved brethren: love works of charity.
-Hence indeed it is said by Paul, Let brotherly love Be not forgetful to entertain strangers, for thereby some have entertained angels unawares.
-Hence Peter saith, Use hospitality one to another without grudging.
-Hence Truth himself saith, I was a stranger: and ye took me in.
+Hence indeed it is said by Paul, Let the charity of the brotherhood abide in you.
+And hospitality do not forget, for by this some, being not aware of it, have entertained angels.
+Hence Peter saith, Use hospitality one towards another, without murmuring.
+Hence Truth himself saith, I was a stranger : and you took me in.
 Consider, brethren, how great is the virtue of hospitality.
-Receive ye Christ at your tables : that ye may prevail to be received by him at the eternal banquet.
-Offer hospitality now to Christ the stranger, that at the judgment he may not know you as if strangers : but that he may receive you into the kingdom as one of his own, who liveth and reigneth with the Father in the unity of the Holy Ghost, God, world without end, amen.
-But thou, O Lord, have mercy upon us.
+Receive ye Christ at your tables: that you may prevail to be received by him at the eternal banquet.
+Offer hospitality now to Christ the stranger, that at the judgment he may not know you as if strangers: but that he may receive you into the kingdom as one of his own, who liveth and reigneth with the Father in the unity of the Holy Ghost, God, world without end, amen.
+But thou.

 R. 3.
 When the sabbath was past.
 And let it be sung by three as above on Easter Day. iij.
-1293.
+1336.

 Ps.
 Te Deum.
-[47].
+[55].